oliverjam/node-http-server/README.md

 });
 ```

+We can also extract our router function into another file.
+It's good to separate our concerns: `server.js` is for creating and starting the HTTP server, and `router.js` will be for determining which handler should be called based on the URL.

+Create a `router.js` file and copy your router function into it.
+Don't forget to move all your handler imports too.

 ### Request method

 So far our server treats every request method the same.
 We can handle other HTTP methods by checking the `request.method` property.
 Let's add a new route `POST /submit`.
 Create a new file `workshop/handlers/submit.js` and create the handler function: